oliverschwendener/ueli/docs/Extensions/ApplicationSearch/README.md

 ### Linux

--   Application Folders: the list of folders where Ueli will look for applications.
+-   Application Folders: the list of folders where Ueli will look for `.desktop` files.

 ## About this extension